 The report “A Bibliographic Scan of Digital Scholarly Communication Infrastructure” sounds inviting.
 Scholarly communications is a wide field, and things move fast in this sector.
-The report is provided free of charge, having been funded by the Mellon Foundation, so it sound authoritative, and I turned to it with great interest.
+The report is provided free of charge, having been funded by the Mellon Foundation, so it sounded authoritative, and I turned to it with great interest.

 I noticed right at the start the words “This bibliography covers a lot of ground”.
 The section on publishing is equally vague: “Publishing covers a lot of ground”.
 That suggests a lack of focus.
 I certainly hit problems on reading the report, problems both with the navigation and with the content.
 I have concentrated here on the navigation, because that is what makes the report all but unusable.
 But the reader should beware that the content has problems as well.